apache/accumulo-website/_docs-2/security/on-disk-encryption.md

 ## Configuration

 To encrypt tables on disk, encryption must be enabled before an Accumulo instance is initialized.
 This is done by configuring a crypto service factory.
-If on disk encryption is enabled on an existing cluster, only files created after it is enabled will be encrypted (root and metadata tables will not be encrypted in this case) and existing data won't be encrypted until compaction.
+If on-disk encryption is enabled on an existing cluster, only files created after it is enabled will be encrypted and existing data won't be encrypted until compaction.

 ### Encrypting All Tables